rakhusur/KyriaMine/Readme.md

 This gives a more symmetric layout and should also be more usable with a 104 key keyboard.

+Having tab not in the usual place takes a bit of getting used to but it’s not that bad.
+Unfortunately, a few programs don’t behave properly and still treat the key as tab.

 ## Mine S7

 This variant sacrifices the dash key for another modifier key.